 Cost, Insurance, and Freight, or just CIF, is a common shipping agreement in the world of international trade.
-Traders are using CIF contracts since the early days of international shipping.
-And the terms of the contracts are more or less the same since then.
+Traders have been using CIF contracts since the early days of international shipping.
+And the terms of the contracts have been more or less the same since then.
 CIF is one of the Incoterms that lays down the responsibilities of the parties, both in terms of cost and risk, in international trade.

 In a CIF agreement, the seller bears all the costs of transporting the goods to the port of destination.
 This means the seller bears the freight and other supporting costs to transport the goods to the destination port.
 However, the risk under CIF passes to the buyer when the seller loads the cargo onto the ship at the departure port.
 So, similar to CFR, the risk transfer point and the cost transfer point is different in CIF as well.